 What is freight consolidation?

-Freight consolidation is where suppliers have goods delivered directly to a consolidation centre on the outskirts of a city, and combine those goods into a single fuller load for the onward journey to the delivery point.
+Freight consolidation is where suppliers have goods delivered to a consolidation centre on the outskirts of a city.
+The goods are then combined into a single fuller load for the onward journey to the delivery point.

-Freight consolidation is a way of removing freight related vehicles from our roads.
-This helps to reduce the negative impacts associated with heavy traffic, which are often experienced most by people living in areas of deprivation.
+Freight consolidation is a way of removing freight vehicles from our roads.
+It helps reduce the negative impacts associated with heavy traffic which are often experienced most by people living in areas of deprivation.

-How does this improve air quality in Bristol?
+How does it improve air quality in Bristol?

-Freight consolidation improves air quality due to there being fewer petrol/diesel vehicle trips in the centre.
-There is also more potential for the last leg of the journey to be completed by a low- or no-emission vehicle such as an electric van or a pedal bike.
+Freight consolidation improves air quality by reducing petrol and diesel vehicle trips in the city centre.
+There is also more potential for the last leg of the journey to be completed by a low or no emission vehicle such as an electric van or a cargo bike.